 Movement Workshops with Kris Seto

 Movement artist Kris Seto will engage with UAlbany students, faculty, and staff through a series of movement workshops.
-As part of his two-day residency, Seto will also present a work-in-progress performance and Q&A session.
+As part of their two-day residency, Seto will also present a work-in-progress performance and Q&A session.
 All events will take place in the University Art Museum in the Fine Arts Building.

 Museum Meditations with Kris Seto